 In her current role as the Trauma Informed Care Project Coordinator, Ms. Alvarez works to educate the larger system on the importance of changing the question from “What’s wrong with you?” to “What happened to you?”.
 She coordinates the work of the Trauma Informed Care Stakeholders group and provides in-service trainings to Orchard Place and the community while still maintaining an active case load of trauma clients.

-Relevant to the content of this educational activity, Ms. Alvarez has no financial relationships to disclose.
+Relevant to the content of this educational activity, Ms. Alvarez has no financial relationships with commercial interest companies to disclose.